ploomber/soopervisor/README.rst

 1. Running a pipeline locally
 2. Running a pipeline in a continuous integration service
-3. Scheduling a pipeline using cron
+3. Scheduling a pipeline using cron (or Github Actions)
-4. Exporting to Kubernetes via Argo workflows
+4. Running in Kubernetes via Argo workflows
-5. Exporting to Apache Airflow
+5. Running in Apache Airflow

 How it works